Magura sea drones – invisible hunters for Russian ships

 Under bullets

-"They show us where they are firing from, where they are hitting and in which direction we should move to maneuver," says Thirteenth.
+“They show us where they are firing from, where they are hitting, and in which direction we should move to maneuver,” says Thirteenth.

-The vulnerability of the Russian fleet
+Vulnerability of the Russian Navy

-Ukraine's success with naval drones in this war dates back to the attack on the Admiral Makarov flagship in 2022.
+Ukraine's success with naval drones in this war dates back to the attack on the flagship Admiral Makarov in 2022.
 This operation was carried out by the SBU special service, which also produces its own Sea Baby and Mamay drones.

 ship